On this page: Urostomy | Neobladder | Continent urinary diversion

 "Of course I've had nightmares about standing in front of a room of people and noticing a leak in my bag.
 But having a stoma hasn't been a problem, and on the rare occasion the bag has leaked, it's because I haven't fitted it properly or changed it soon enough." – David

 A urostomy is a significant change, and many people feel overwhelmed at first.
 It's natural to be concerned about how the urostomy will affect your lifestyle, relationships and appearance.

 Stomal therapy nurses have specialist training in helping people with stomas.
+Nurses can: